 These are vintage school locker doors which makes for such a gorgeous china display.

-This built-in may or may not be old, but it’s got the patina of something that’s been around and with the patterned back wall, it’s an eye catcher.
-(Also, I think that this is the first time I’ve referenced Joanna Gaines/Magnolia Home on this blog).
+This built-in from Magnolia Homes/Fixer Upper came with the house it’s got the patina of something that’s been around and with the patterned back wall, it’s an eye catcher.
+Scroll through the kitchen photos to find it.
+It’s beautiful!

 Built-ins sometimes takes a little imagination.
 This side pullout pantry cabinet makes use of a salvaged door.
 Very creative!

 I love this elegant, more formal space with the armoire that has been built into the wall of built-ins.

 And finally, from “source unknown” we have this cute shallow cabinet with arched doors.
 Love everything about this, including the striped wall paper on the back wall and the shelves.
 A great little touch.

 So, whether old or new, faux or true (see what I did there?) – there are lots of creative ways to bring back some gorgeous built-ins in unusual ways.Would you like my Favorite Tips for a Well-Decorated Home?
 Click here!